 Touch gesture (touch models only) Description

-• Touch: Tap.
+· · · · · · · · · · · · · · · · · · · Touch: Tap.

 Mouse action: Click.

-Function: Open an app or perform an action on an open app, such as Copy, Save, and Delete, depending on the app.
+Function : Open an app or perform an action on an open app, such as Copy , Save , and Delete , depending on the app.

 Touch: Tap and hold.

 Mouse action: Right-click.

 Function: Open a menu with multiple options.

-• Touch: Slide.
+[] Touch: Slide.

-• • Mouse action : Scroll the mouse wheel, move the scroll bar, or click the scroll arrow.
+Mouse action : Scroll the mouse wheel, move the scroll bar, or click the scroll arrow.

 Function: Scroll through items, such as lists, pages, and photos.

-• Touch: Drag an item to the location you want.
+Touch : Drag an item to the location you want.

 Mouse action: Click, hold, and drag an item.

 Function: Move an object.

-• Touch: Move two fingers closer together.
+Touch: Move two fingers closer together.

 Mouse action: Press the Ctrl key while scrolling the mouse wheel backward.

 Function: Zoom out.

-• Touch: Move two fingers farther apart.
+Touch: Move two fingers farther apart.

-A Mouse action: Press the Ctrl key while scrolling the mouse wheel forward.
+Mouse action: Press the Ctrl key while scrolling the mouse wheel forward.

 Function: Zoom in.

-• Touch : Put two or more fingers on an item and then rotate your fingers clockwise or counterclockwise.
+Touch : Put two or more fingers on an item and then rotate your fingers clockwise or counterclockwise.

 Mouse action: If the app supports rotation, click the rotation icon.

 Function: Rotate an item.

-The following touch gestures are supported only on the Windows 10 operating system.
+Note: The gesture is supported only on the Windows 7 operating system.

 Touch gesture (touch models only) Description Touch: Swipe in from the right edge.
 Mouse action: Click the action center icon in the Windows notification area.
 Function: Open the action center to see your notifications and quick actions.
+Note: The gesture is supported only on the Windows 10 operating system.
 Touch: Swipe in from the left edge.
-Mouse action: Click the task-view icon on the taskbar.
+Mouse action: Click the task-view icon ^[] on the taskbar.
 Function: View all your open windows in task view.
-I Short swipe for full-screened app or when your computer is in the tablet mode Touch: Swipe downwards shortly from the top edge.
+Note: The gesture is supported only on the Windows 10 operating system.
+Short swipe for full-screened app or when your computer is in the tablet mode Touch: Swipe downwards shortly from the top edge.
 Mouse action: Move your pointer to the top edge of the screen.
 Function: Show a hidden title bar.
 Long swipe when your computer is in the tablet mode Touch: Swipe in from the top edge to the bottom edge.
 Mouse action: From the top edge of the screen, click and hold, move the pointer to the bottom of the screen, and then release.
 Function: Close the current app.
+Note: The gesture is supported only on the Windows 10 operating system.